 We have extensive experience managing HMRC enquiries and tax investigations.
-We are recognised as industry-wide tax investigation specialists.
-We have recently acted for several clients with various tax issues including:
+We are recognised as industry-wide HMRC enquiry and tax investigation specialists.
+We regularly act for clients with various tax issues including:

 - Valuations on incorporation of a business

 - Validity and tax treatment of income and gains received through an offshore structure

 - Undeclared transactions for a property trader